 Being a small town, Dolan Springs does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Dolan Springs who are college-educated is close to the national average for all communities of 21.84%: 18.53% of the adults in Dolan Springs have a bachelor's degree or advanced degree.
+The education level of Dolan Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.53% of adults 25 and older in Dolan Springs have a college degree.

 The per capita income in Dolan Springs in 2022 was $23,272, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $93,088 for a family of four.